Sendrowski/fastDFE/docs/reference/config.rst

     # type here.
 This property should be left untouched in
     # most cases.
     bounds: { }
+    # The scales over which the parameters are optimized,
+    # i.e. 'lin', 'log', or 'symlog'.
+    scales: { }
     # Whether to perform bootstraps directly when invoking
     # Inference.run()
     do_bootstrap: true